 Pairing to a new device is easy: you simply hold down the F1, F2, or F3 buttons until their respective lights flash rapidly.
 At this point, the keyboard is in Pairing Mode and will be visible to all nearby devices.
 Complete the connection on that device, and you're ready to go.

 The K780 is comfortable and responsive enough for most people's typing needs with a good amount of travel, and Logitech's PerfectStroke key system makes it quieter than most keyboards.
 Unfortunately, the device suffers somewhat due to the lack of a built-in stand -- the K780 does have a slight front to back incline to make typing more comfortable, but extra adjustment options would have been excellent.
 The K780 lacks a few fancier features like backlighting, but since it can withstand up to two years of heavy use before needing a battery swap, we won't complain too much there.

+Logitech offers a few similar Bluetooth keyboards at this price point, but we consider the K780 to be the most well-rounded in terms of features and design.
 If that's a little more than you were hoping to spend, the cheaper and more basic K380 ($30) is a solid option, too.
-Its smaller, lighter form factor makes it easier to carry around than the K780, but it lacks a built-in smartphone or tablet holder, which means you'll need to get much more creative with your positioning.
+Its smaller and the lighter form factor makes it easier to carry around than the K780, but it lacks a built-in smartphone or tablet holder, which means you'll need to get more creative with your positioning.

+There's also the GranVela MechanicalEagle Z-77, one of the cheapest mechanical keyboards around at $32, but also one of the most well-received.
+In our own testing, we were pleasantly surprised by the its typing experience and semi-customizable, multi-colored backlight.
 The Z-77 is also a wired device, so if the MK270R's battery-swapping needs deter you, this could be a great alternative.
 However, it is tenkeyless, so you'll need to grab a separate numpad if your work or play demands one.